How to Become a Foster Parent

 What happens after I call HRT?

-Our Recruitment Coordinator will complete a brief questionnaire with you to learn about your family and make sure you meet basic requirements.
+Our Foster Care Intake Specialist will complete a brief questionnaire with you to learn about your family and make sure you meet basic requirements.
 The next steps will include a background check and fingerprinting for all adults in the home.
 We will also schedule a Welcome Visit to meet with you in your home and discuss the licensing process, paperwork, and home inspection requirements.
-After these steps are completed we will enroll you in PS-MAPP training.
+After these steps are completed we will enroll you in Foster Parent College training.

 I am going through a divorce, can I still apply?